AntonStoeckl/dynamic-streams-eventstore-go/codestyle.md

 - Struct names should be nouns describing the entity
 - Avoid generic names like `Manager`, `Handler` unless they accurately describe the role

+### Value vs Pointer Semantics
+- Use value semantics for small, stateless structs (e.g., `Decider`, `TimingCollector`)
+- Factory functions should return values, not pointers, for such structs
+- Use value receivers for methods on stateless structs
+- Use pointer semantics only when you need to modify state or avoid copying large structs

 ## Error Handling Patterns

 ### Sentinel Errors